2002 Aaron's 312 at Talladega

-The 2002 Aaron's 312 at Talladega was a NASCAR Busch Series stock car race held on April 20, 2002, at Talladega Superspeedway in Talladega, Alabama.
+The 2002 Aaron's 312 at Talladega was a NASCAR Busch Series stock car race held on April 20, 2002, at Talladega Superspeedway in Lincoln, Alabama.
 Johnny Sauter of Richard Childress Racing won the pole position, while Jason Keller of ppc Racing won the race.
 The race, however, was infamous for involving the largest accident in modern NASCAR history, which eliminated nearly three-quarters of the field early in the race.

 Report

 Background

 Because of a perceived aerodynamic advantage, several Chevrolet teams opted to run Pontiacs for the race.

 Qualifying

 Johnny Sauter qualified on pole position.
 Rick Markle was the only driver to not qualify.